 Harvest is a feverish, high-energy time in the vineyard and winery.
 There’s nothing more exciting than seeing seven months of nature’s miracle growth transition from vine to wine.
-Our* 10 days of working harvest with Paul Hinschberger and vineyard manager Patrick Hamilton were not only rich in curriculum, but they were fun.
+“Team Canada’s”* 10 days of working the Paso Robles, California harvest with winemaker, Paul Hinschberger and vineyard manager, Patrick Hamilton were not only rich in curriculum, but they were fun.
 SO.
 MUCH.
 FUN.

 In the Vineyard